Battle of Franklin: Cavalry actions

 In addition to Chalmers's actions in the west, across the river to the east Confederate cavalry commander Forrest attempted to turn the Union left.
 His two divisions on Stewart's right (Brig.
 Gens.
 Abraham Buford II and William H. Jackson) engaged some Federal cavalry pickets and pushed them back.
 They crossed the Harpeth at Hughes Ford, about 3 mi upstream from Franklin.
 When Union cavalry commander Brig.
-Gen. James H. Wilson learned at 3 p.m. that Forrest was crossing the river, he ordered his division under Brig.
+Gen. James H. Wilson learned at 15:00 that Forrest was crossing the river, he ordered his division under Brig.
 Gen. Edward Hatch to move south from his position on the Brentwood Turnpike and attack Forrest from the front.
 He ordered Brig.
 Gen. John T. Croxton's brigade to move against Forrest's flank and held Col. Thomas J. Harrison's brigade in reserve.
 The dismounted cavalrymen of Hatch's division charged the Confederate cavalrymen, also dismounted, and drove them back across the river.
 Some of Croxton's men were armed with seven-shot Spencer carbines, which had a devastating effect on the Confederate line.
 Wilson was proud of his men's accomplishment because this was the first time that Forrest had been defeated by a smaller force in a standup fight during the war.